shader-slang/shader-slang.github.io/landing/siggraph-26/index.md

 description: Meet the Slang community at SIGGRAPH 2026 in Los Angeles.
 ---

-Slang is coming to SIGGRAPH 2026 in Los Angeles!
+Slang is at SIGGRAPH 2026 in Los Angeles!
 Join us for three courses, a Slang Birds of a Feather session, and several community events that explore modern shading, graphics, compute, and AI.
 Whether you are new to shader programming, building neural graphics workflows, or interested in the future of the shading ecosystem, there is a session for you.

-Session materials will be added here as they become available.
+Additional session materials will be added here as they become available.
 Join the [Slang community on Discord](https://khr.io/slangdiscord) to keep the conversation going.

 ## Courses